nohochmak/istio-operator/README.md

+# This is cleaned-up version of the instructions
 # Maistra Istio Operator

 This project is an operator that can be used to manage the installation of an [Istio](https://istio.io) control plane.